franciscodalbertas/my_site/content/talk/2022-07-17-resteco/index.md

 location: online
 show_post_time: false
 subtitle: Restoration Ecology
-title: Gaps and limitations in the use of restoration scenarios: a review
+title: "Gaps and limitations in the use of restoration scenarios: a review"

 ---